kwartzlab/kos-base/README.md

 ### User Features ###

 * **kOS Dashboard** - Allows members to log in to view use space information such as member traffic, real-time tool use, upcoming events and more
-* **Member Profiles** - Allows members to share interests, social media links and relevant certifications for volunteer roles (CPR, etc)
+* **Member Profiles** - Allows members to share interests, social media links and relevant certifications for volunteer roles (CPR, etc.)

 ## Features In Progress ##

-* **Training System** - Allows members to sign up for training courses for specific tools or general training (eg. Health & Safety).
+* **Training System** - Allows members to sign up for training courses for specific tools or general training (e.g. Health & Safety).
 Courses will appear as a skill tree to show pre-requisites.
 Instructors will be able to Approve/Deny access to related tools as needed.
 * **Maintenance Requests** - Provides a centralized way to handle tool maintenance and other technical requests
 * **Custom Reports** - Provides a robust, customizable way to generate reports for anything from member attendance, tool use, door statistics, team organization, training & maintenance requests